trinitylake-io/trinitylake/docs/format/key-encoding.md

 ## Object ID Key

-The object ID key is a UTF-8 string that uniquely identifies the object and also allows sorting it in a lexicographical order that resembles the object hierarchy in a LakeHouse.
+The object ID key is a UTF-8 string that uniquely identifies the object and also allows sorting it in a lexicographical order that resembles the object hierarchy in a Lakehouse.

 ### Object Name